triton-inference-server/vllm_backend/README.md

 ```

 Replace \<xx.yy\> with the version of Triton that you want to use.
-Note that Triton's vLLM container was first published in 23.10 release,
+Note that Triton's vLLM container was first published starting from
-so any prior version will not work.
+23.10 release.

 After you start Triton you will see output on the console showing
 the server starting up and loading the model.
 When you see output